CycloneDX/cyclonedx-gradle-plugin/modify_metadata.md

 The Plugin makes it possible to manually add Manufacture-Data and Licenses-Data to the Metadata of the BOM. <br>
 The structure of the Metadata is shown on https://cyclonedx.org/docs/1.4/json/#metadata. <br>
 The editing of the Manufacture and Licenses-Data is optional.
-If the Manufacture/Licenses-Date isn't edited, then the respective structure doesn't appear in the BOM.
+If the Manufacture/Licenses-Date isn't edited, then the respective structure won't appear in the BOM.

 To enable the modification of the metadata the cyclonedx-core-java plugin must be implemented in the build.gradle.